 With 8 the gray color again signals a process of metamorphosis.

 The phases of transformation from the outside to the inside (from 1 to 7) and then from the inside to the outside (8) are gray because gray is the color closest to white where everything appears indistinct.

 Both painters seem to attribute to gray a function of lymph flowing between the more solid parts of the matter or, to put it better, white and gray express energy in a fluid state while yellow, red and blue express the same energy that has become matter.

-This makes visible in plastic terms the birth and progressive consolidation of space-time as we experience it.
 Present science thought made us aware that our sense of space-time is only a particular case of a universal space-time (micro and macrocosm) that does not respond to our usual coordinates.
-Before and after that interval of space-time that we call reality, the true and more complete reality no longer responds to our common perception of space-time.
-The notion of space-time that we experience in a completely spontaneous way (to the point that we cannot imagine anything different) is, in truth, only a part of a more extended and alien universal space-time.
-Particle physics is investigating this extension and not infrequently is faced with events that cannot be described by our current way of thinking.
+Before and after that interval of space-time that we call reality, the true and more complete reality no longer responds to our usual perception of space-time.

 Mondrian: “Time is real for us.
 Beyond time is the true reality, but not our reality.
 By means of our reality we have to come to the true reality.
 Hidden more or less by our reality, the true reality is always present.
 Progress is unveiling of the true reality.”